Codeplain-ai/plain2code_client/docs/plain_language_specification.md

 - Implement a task manager application.
 ```

-the renderer of Plain source to software code should respond with
+the renderer of ***plain source to software code should respond with

 ```
 Functional requirement too complex!